 During the 1970s, the Mego toy company began selling action figures based on characters in comic books, TV shows and movies, along with a G.I.
 Joe knockoff dubbed “Action Jackson.”
 These eight-inch toys were smaller than previous action figures, and capitalized on the existing popularity of DC and Marvel comics, the “Star Trek” TV series, and the Planet of the Apes movies.
 However, these toys suffered from being made with a type of bendable material that deteriorated or melted over time, Parnett-Dwyer says.

 This may have been due to the 1970s oil crisis, which increased the price of plastic and led companies to make toys with less durable material.
 This was the case with the new G.I.
 Joe, whose arms were more likely to fall off.
 Many ‘70s action figures were also smaller than G.I.
 Joe or Barbie.
 In addition to Mego’s eight-inch action figures, Ideal Toys’ Evel Knievel and Derry Daring action figures stood around seven inches tall.
-(The Evel Knievel toy was based on the real-life stuntman; Derry Daring was possibly inspired by stuntwoman Debbie Lawler).
+(The Evel Knievel toy was based on a real-life stuntman; Derry Daring was possibly inspired by stuntwoman Debbie Lawler).